 Blantyre Works Library Rehousing Project - Creating Book Sleeves

-Principles of the Scottish Enlightenment, namely that one’s moral character could be improved through education, was a key factor in establishing the Blantyre Cotton Works’ library in 1846.
+One of the main principles of the Scottish Enlightenment, namely that one’s moral character could be improved through education, was a key factor in establishment of the Blantyre Cotton Works’ library in 1846.
 Known as the Blantyre Works Library, workers (men, women and children) could access books in exchange for an annual subscription fee.
-All that remains of the Blantyre Cotton Works today is the tenement, Shuttle Row, where David Livingstone was born and where the Museum now resides.
+All that remains of the Blantyre Cotton Works today is the tenement, Shuttle Row, where David Livingstone was born and where the museum dedicated to his life and legacy now resides.

 It wasn’t until the decant of the Museum ahead of renovation works, that the surviving collection of 280 Works Library books were rediscovered.
-The remaining 19th-century titles – from a library likely to have been home to thousands of books – had weathered the passage of time.
-Repeated use from hundreds of readers as well as inadequate storage conditions had taken their toll.
-Dirty with loose boards, tatty covers and flaky spines, the books were too fragile for display.
-Access to the collection had been extremely limited in the Museum’s old store leaving the Library’s existence and its significance within Blantyre’s social and industrial heritage, largely unknown to Museum visitors.
+The remaining 19th-century titles – from a library likely to have been home to thousands of books – had sadly deteriorated over time.
+Repeated use from hundreds of readers over many years, as well as inadequate storage conditions have taken their toll.
+Heavily soiled, with disintegrating bindings, loose boards, tatty covers and flaking spines, the books were too fragile for display.
+Access to the collection had been extremely limited in the museum’s old store facility, leaving the Library’s existence and its significance within Blantyre’s social and industrial heritage, largely unknown to museum visitors.

-Such preventive measures of customised sleeves provide physical protection from the main deteriorating factors in museum storage: dust, pests, handling, light damage and abrasion when they are stored book to book.
+The creation of these customised sleeves, provided physical protection from the main deteriorating factors in museum storage: dust, pests, handling, light and abrasion when they are stored book to book.
 Covers also afford some additional protection for fluctuations in humidity.
 However, to ensure the long term survival of this collection, more invasive measures are needed.
-Each volume requires substantial remedial treatment by a books conservator which can hopefully take place in the future when more funds become available.
+Each volume requires substantial remedial treatment by a specialist book conservator, which can hopefully take place in the future when more funds become available.

-Even though it was set up after Livingstone’s time working at the Blantyre Cotton Works, the Library gives a unique insight into the Enlightened mentality of the Works’ owners and the literary taste of the workers.
-The Library’s foundation very much built on the existing education provision and access to books which Livingstone enjoyed while working in the mill.
-Visitors will be able to learn more about the Works Library and see some of the collection in the newly refurbished Museum.
+Even though it was set up after Livingstone’s time working at the Blantyre Cotton Works, the former Library collection provides us with a fascinating insight into the Enlightened mentality of the Works’ owners and the literary taste of the workers.
+The library’s foundation very much built on the existing provision of education and access to books which Livingstone enjoyed while working in the mill.
+Visitors will be able to learn more about the Works Library and see some of the collection in the newly refurbished museum.